PORT LUDLOW AREA QUARRIES

 Calcite-

-CaCO3 - Opaque colorless to gemmy yellow rhombohedral crystals up to 8" long.
+CaCO3 - Occurs as opaque colorless to gemmy yellow rhombohedral crystals to several inches.

 Laumontite-

 CaAl2Si4O12 .
-4H2O - White to slightly pink slender monoclinic crystals up to 1".
-Crystals readily dehydrate to Leonhardite when exposed at the surface.
+4H2O - Occurs as white to slightly pink slender monoclinic crystals up to 1".
+Crystals readily dehydrate to leonhardite when exposed at the surface.

 Levyne-